 Equipment (cameras, lights, tripods, etc.) may be borrowed for two days at a time (Monday-Wednesday, Wednesday-Friday, or Friday-Monday) from The Cage (Weingart 9).
 Equipment must be reserved in advance to be checked out, and reservations may be placed no more than one week in advance.
 Seniors working on their Comp Project may reserve two weeks in advance.

-Students must fill out a reservation form either in The Cage, or online.
+Students must fill out a reservation form online.
 Equipment will get assigned to students in the order in which the reservation is received, prioritized by class-level.
-In the event that the equipment that you are requesting has already been reserved, you will have the option of making a Standby Reservation (in the event that the equipment does not get picked up) or selecting a similar piece of equipment.
+In the event that the equipment that you are requesting has already been reserved, you will have the option of selecting a similar piece of equipment.
 By making your reservation at least 24 hours in advance, you will help our Cage workers have time to process your request and notify you if your selection is unavailable.

 The schedule for Check-in and Check-out periods is as follows: